Chapter Notes

 Total Internal Reflection

-If the angle of incidence is increased beyond the critical angle (i>ic), refraction is no longer possible.
+If the angle of incidence is increased beyond the critical angle (), refraction is no longer possible.
 Instead, all the light is reflected back into the denser medium.
 This phenomenon is called Total Internal Reflection (TIR).
 In TIR, no light is transmitted to the rarer medium, making it a perfect reflection.

-where n21 is the refractive index of the rarer medium with respect to the denser medium.
+From Snell's law, when , .
+Since , the formula for the critical angle is: where is the refractive index of the rarer medium with respect to the denser medium.

 | Substance Medium | Refractive Index | Critical Angle |